 Special damages can help to compensation for the expenses and costs of bringing the lawsuit.

 In addition to False Claims Act protections, many states also have their own laws on the books about what a worker can do when that person has made an effort to raise awareness about an instance of fraud and the employer instead retaliates.
 Wrongful discharge or other employment laws could help to protect a whistleblower at the state level.
 Knowing which of these apply and how to proceed with your case could be discussed with an experienced whistleblower protection lawyer in your area.
-Counsel prior to bringing your formal complaint is strongly recommended due to the complexity of the law.
+Obtaining counsel prior to bringing your formal complaint is strongly recommended due to the complexity of the law.